 - Back when Steve Ditko was still drawing Amazing Spider-Man, his costume did the same thing.

-- There was an issue of Spectacular Spider-Man where a private detective had deduced who Spider-Man was, and suggested that Spidey (who he remarked was built very lean, but "like a Ferrari") would most likely utilize baggy clothes to hide his physique.
-Unfortunately for him, he deduced that Jameson was Spider-Man.
-Jameson was most likely not amused.
+- There was an issue of Spectacular Spider-Man where a private detective has deduced who Spider-Man is, and suggests that Spidey (who he remarked was built very lean, but "like a Ferrari") would most likely utilize baggy clothes to hide his physique.
+Unfortunately for him, he deduces that Jameson is Spider-Man.
+Jameson is most likely not amused.